-- Explore important historical, current and possible future applications of pesticides and the benefits and drawbacks of their use;
+- To gain a perspective of the historical and current applications of pesticides and the benefits and drawbacks of their use.

-- List various methods of classifying pesticides based on characteristics such as target pest and mode of action;
+- To be able to describe methods of classifying pesticides based on characteristics including use and mode of action.

-- Explain chemical, physical and biological properties of pesticides that are important for predicting their fate and impact in the environment;
+- To be able to understand important chemical, physical and biological properties of pesticides that are important for predicting their fate and impact in the environment.

-- Recognize the role of risk assessment and regulation in monitoring and managing existing and emerging pesticide-related concerns; and
+- To gain an understanding of the role of risk assessment in monitoring and managing existing and emerging concerns with pesticides.

-- Extrapolate from the principles learned in this course to a broader range of environmental issues.
+- To be able to extrapolate from the principles learned in this course to a broader range of environmental issues.

 Prerequisite(s): [BIOL*1040 or (2 of BIOL*1050, BIOL*1070, BIOL*1080, BIOL*1090)], CHEM*1040